Rex-Sanchez/home_manager/README.md

 env.ICON_DIR    -- This is the users icons directory '~/.local/share/icons'
 env.FONT_DIR    -- This is the users font directory '~/.local/share/fonts'
 env.CONFIG_DIR  -- This is the users config directory '~/.config'

+utils.linker()  -- This function will link the items in the table
 ```

 ## Table description